timklapdor/csulx/_strategies/Reflective-Journals.md

 ### Guide

-In looking for opportunities to develop and offer students an opportunity to engage in reflective journalling there are a range of considerations that need to be made:
+In looking for opportunities to develop and offer students an opportunity to engage in reflective journaling there are a range of considerations that need to be made:

 * Reflective journals provide an opportunity for students to explore, ask questions, respond to readings, summarize key ideas, recognise strengths and weaknesses in their emerging professional understanding and/or practice.
 * Understand why you are introducing this strategy.
 Reflective journals can be a powerful way to build understanding while also providing a responsive mechanism for personalisation of the learning process.
 However the process is unlikely to be nurtured by introducing too many compulsory posts, tight timelines, or other artificial constraints particularly where there is no teacher presence visible.